Places to Visit in the Derbyshire Peak District near Wildflower Cottages

 Alton Riding School

 Can you ride or would you like to learn?
 This ABRS and BHS approved riding school is only a few hundred metres from our cottages and has instructors qualified to teach show-jumping, dressage, eventing and cross-country.
 There is also an indoor riding school and an outdoor arena.
-For more details please call 01246 590267
+For more details please call 01246 590267 Distance from Alton: less than half a mile.

 Distance from Alton: 8.4 miles – 17 mins by car across beautiful moorland